DOdrums/PortfolioProjectFiveAPI/README.md

 * these instances represent the User's songs seen in the front-end
 * has foreign key relationship with the user model
 * has primary key relationship with the comment model and mic model
+* The song model has a custom validator (validators.py) to check if the file is .mp3 or .m4a, which are the only allowed file types.

 The Mic and Like model: